davidgomesdev/RustyController-plugins/README.md

 Every 45 minutes sets the Led to indicate it's time to stretch.

-Any button click will reset the timer, and to set the Led off use Ruscue.
+Any button click will reset the timer and turn the led off (in case it is on).